Monday, November 21, 2016

 Tuesday, September 20, 2016

-Caller: Hello.
-Could I speak to Mr. or Mrs. Davis?
+Caller: Hello, may I speak to Mr. or Mrs. Davis?

 Me: This is Mrs. Davis.

 Me: I'm fine.
-But I need to tell you that I don't accept any unsolicited or telemarketing calls.
+But I should tell you—I don’t accept unsolicited or telemarketing calls.

-Caller: Oh, this isn't a telemarketing call.
-I'm calling to tell you that your warranty on your freezer you purchased from us is about to expire.
+Caller: Oh no, this isn’t a telemarketing call.
+I'm just calling to let you know your freezer warranty is about to expire.

-Caller: Oh, wait.
-Well, I'm calling to offer you an extended warranty.
+Caller: Wait—I'm calling to offer you an extended warranty!

 Me: (click)